Occupational safety

 Set “Returning to the basics of safety” as a priority measure for CV-1

-• In addition to ensuring the safety of facilities through comprehensive inspections of the risk assessment and lockouts during maintenance work, we ensure to comply with the “Basic Action Card (Safety Pledge)” and “18 ironclad rules to stop 6 major accidents” for safety with the aim of making all employees safety professionals.
+- In addition to ensuring the safety of facilities through comprehensive inspections of the risk assessment and lockouts during maintenance work, we ensure to comply with the "Basic Action Card (Safety Pledge)" for safety and the Serious Accidents Prevention Rules with the aim of making all employees safety professionals.

 In terms of the risk assessment of equipment, we will conduct a comprehensive inspection during CV-1 with the aim of eliminating risks that have been overlooked.